Connect First Credit Union and Servus Credit Union merger

 Trustees, corporations, partnerships and associations are allowed one vote by the designated representative.

 In the case of a joint membership, each person will be allowed a vote as long as they have not already voted on another personal membership.
 There must be at least one common share for each voting member on the joint account.
-Once votes have been cast for each of the common shares, no further votes will be permitted on that membership.
+Once votes have been cast, no further votes will be permitted on that membership.

 Q: What constitutes a ‘YES’ vote?